Congratulations to the 2022-24 Recipients, Hugh Paterson III and Jamie Flood

 In addition to the online form, applicants must submit:

-- Two letters of recommendation from faculty members, work supervisors, or others who can comment on the applicant’s academic and personal qualifications for the fellowship.
+- Two letters of recommendation from faculty members, work supervisors, or others who can comment on the applicant’s academic and personal qualifications for the scholarship.

 Finalists will be notified and asked to submit: